agda/agda/doc/user-manual/language/sort-system.lagda.rst

 ----------------

 So why are universes useful?
-Because sometimes it is necessary to define, and prove theorems about, functions that operate not just on sets but on large sets.
+Because sometimes it is necessary to define and prove theorems about functions that operate not just on sets but on large sets.
 In fact, most Agda users sooner or later experience an error message where Agda complains that ``Set₁ != Set``.
 These errors usually mean that a small set was used where a